top of page

 The adjective 'dispiriting' has its roots in the word 'spirit,' which can be traced back to the Latin term 'spiritus,' meaning 'breath' or 'spirit.'
 The prefix 'dis-' in 'dispiriting' is used to indicate negation or reversal.
 Therefore, etymologically, 'dispiriting' can be understood as 'causing a loss of spirit' or 'taking away one's breath or enthusiasm.'
 Over time, this word has evolved to describe situations or experiences that have a demoralizing effect, leading to a loss of hope, enthusiasm, or motivation.
 The etymology of 'dispiriting' reflects its ability to convey the idea of something being disheartening or discouraging, which can result in a sense of pessimism or despondency.

-Quiz: Find the meaning of dispiriting
+Find the correct meaning of the adjective dispiriting:

 Try Again!